2022 BTE KOC Series Presented by McMurtry’s Racing Engines Rules and Regulations.

-A) All Racers that Compete in any of the first four 2020 KOC Events will be automatically enrolled in the 2020 Points Series for FREE.
-If a racer chooses to join Points Season, there will be a $20 registration fee for those that do not attend any of the first three 2020 KOC Events.
+- All Racers that Compete in Events 1-4 of the 2022 KOC Season will be automatically enrolled in the 2022 Points Series for FREE.
+If a racer chooses to join Points Season, there will be a $20 registration fee for those that do not attend Events 1-4 of the 2022 Season.
 PLEASE NOTE: RACERS MUST PURCHASE BTE Bonus Decal to Participate in BTE Bonus Program.

-F) KOC Championship Points will be posted on various social media outlets and will be driver’s responsibility to confirm correct points totals.
-Once Event starts points totals from previous event will not be changed unless KOC Officials calculation of point’s totals exceed correct number of points.
+- KOC Championship Points will be posted on various social media outlets and will be driver’s responsibility to confirm correct points totals.
+Once Event starts points totals from previous event will not be changed unless KOC Official’s calculation of point’s totals exceed correct number of points.
 It will be racers responsibility to verify point’s totals.

-H) Wild Card Entries cannot receive a possible bye run under any circumstance and cannot earn KOC Points.
+- Wild Card Entries cannot receive a bye run under any circumstance and cannot earn KOC Points.
 Wild Card Entries can receive a competition bye run.

 Race Guidelines for Electronics, Footbrake and Sportsman

-A) Hardship Rule- Applies if a racer breaks the racecar he/she has entered into that day’s race or the three day event.
+- Hardship Rule- Applies if a racer breaks the racecar he/she has entered into that day’s race or the three-day event.
 Before 1st round of eliminations, drivers may put their number on another car.
 This must be verified by the race director.
 There will be no “Broken Car” credits issued.
 “No Exceptions.”

-Additionally, a racer may switch cars (car must not still be in race) during eliminations ONLY with prior approval from race director Gaylon Rolison.
+- a Racer may switch cars (car must not still be in race) during eliminations ONLY with prior approval from race director Gaylon Rolison.
 No Time Trial will be given in this case.

-3) If an entry that has earned a possible bye run in any round and is forced to race another entry due to the event of an even amount of entries in that round and wins that round, that entry will earn a possible bye run for the next round of competition.
+- If an entry that has earned a possible bye run in any round and is forced to race another entry due to the event of an even number of entries in that round and wins that round, that entry will earn a possible bye run for the next round of competition.

 (rule clarification-Entry “A”, Entry “B” and Entry “C” are the only competitors left in competition and Entry “A” and Entry “B” have both have earned and used a possible bye run due to a round having an odd amount of entries, Entry “C” can and will earn a bye run even if Entry “C” earned a possible bye run earlier in that race but did not actually make a bye run due to that entry having to run another entry due to an even amount of entries in that round and losing that round.)

-K) Dial-Ins cannot be changed once entry crosses front line of staging lanes.
-If driver is found to have violated Rule “K” under Race Guidelines for Electronics, Footbrake and Sportsman by a KOC Official or Host Track Official will require the racer will to display original dial-in.
+14. Dial-Ins cannot be changed once entry passes the “No Dial Changes Past this Point” Signs.
+If driver is found to have violated Rule “K” under Race Guidelines for Electronics, Footbrake and Sportsman by a KOC Official or Host Track Official will require the racer to display original dial-in.

 *(Rules G2 and G3 are implemented to keep from having two bye runs during a round.
 Two bye runs during a round could lead to a race going an extra round.)

-P)Up to 2 Time Trials will be given on Saturday (Day 1).
-Sunday (Day 2) one time trial will be given to all entries before the start of eliminations.
+21. Time Trial will be given on Saturday PER ENTRY (Day 1) and Sunday (Day 2) one time trial will be given to all entries before the start of eliminations.
 New Entries for Sunday will be given two time trials.
 (A New entry with respect to Rule H under KOC Championship Points is defined as an entry that has not been down the track on Day 1 (Saturday).
 Any exception to Rule H under KOC Championship Points should be approved by race director.)

-Q) A race in considered a pair one race vehicle is 5 cars or less from the front of staging lanes with in relation to competition bye runs.
+22. A race in considered a pair one race vehicle is 5 cars or less from the front of staging lanes in relation to competition bye runs.

-R) Any clarification of a rule not covered in 2020 KOC Rules and Regulation will be made by Event Director.
+23. Any clarification of a rule not covered in 2022 KOC Rules and Regulation will be made by Event Director.

-G) Dragsters are NOT allowed in Pro-Footbrake/Sportsman Classes which include center steered roadsters.
+- Center Steered racecars are NOT allowed in Footbrake/Sportsman Classes which include center steered roadsters.
 Left Hand steered roadsters are allowed in Pro Footbrake but NOT the Sportsman Class.
 Doorslammers ONLY in Sportsman.

-H) Min Dial in Sportsman Class is 7.00.
+- Min Dial in Sportsman Class is 7.50.
 Additionally, a Sportsman Racer may not compete in the Electronics or Footbrake Class in same race day.
 Race vehicle is permitted in Sportsman Class and Electronics/Footbrake in same race day.
 Sportsman Class is a Footbrake ONLY class.